-Here at Size of Wales, we are always looking to show off the schools and business that produce outstanding fundraising results.
+Here at Size of Wales, we are always looking to show off the schools and businesses that produce outstanding fundraising results.
 Llangorse school blew us away with their gigantic total… we want to see if you can rise to the challenge.
 Can you beat Llangorse’s total this #GoGreenDay?
 Read below to find out how they did such a fantastic job.

 Key Stage 2 Enterprise Project